 Will they be walking 10,000 steps on their own each day for a month?
 Or, will they be walking a 5k on the same day, at the same time, but from their own locations?

 Each participant raises funds through their own personal fundraisers, which are directed into your nonprofit’s overall event fundraiser.
-At this point, it’s crucial that you encourage participants along the way (and, maybe even equip them with a fundraising group page to connect with one another).
+Drawing back to the Challenge example, this is where you'd communicate with participants in the Facebook group to encourage them toward their fundraising goals.

 This participation happens from their own location.
 Then, participants share their progress with their support networks and your organization, and the individual and overall fundraising accomplishments are celebrated.